sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 8. Pass Statement

-## 015_Python Strings
+## 015_Strings

-1. Python Strings
 1. Strings
+    1. Introduction
-    2. Assign String to a Variable
+    2. Assigning String to a Variable
     3. Multiline Strings
     4. Strings are Arrays
     5. Looping Through a String